-- 6520.
+6520.
 Curriculum and Teaching in Area of Specialization (3).
 Pr., graduate standing.
-A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement. - 6540.
+A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement.

+6540.
 Evaluation of Program in Area of Speciality (3).
 Pr., graduate standing.

-Evaluation and investigation of teaching effectiveness, with attention also given to the utilization of human and material resources and the coordination of areas of specializautilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community.
+Evaluation and investigation of teaching effectiveness, with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community.